-- Attend and complete the “On My Own” Independent Living Skills course offered at The REACH Drop-In Center
+- Attend and complete the “On My Own” Independent Living Skills course offered at The REACH Resource Center

-- Attend a 6-hour renter’s rights and responsibilities course titled Rentwise
+- Attend a six-hour renter’s rights and responsibilities course titled Rentwise

 - Set goals and work with your case manager weekly to review your progress and create strategies to achieve your goals